Logout

 Board and Management Oversight of Human Rights Issues

-• Ethics and compliance program; and
+• Our ethics and compliance program; and

 • Overall updates on our ESG priority issues, including human rights.

-Additionally, Walmart identifies, assesses, and assigns responsibility for managing issues raised in its annual enterprise risk management process, which includes topics related to salient human rights issues.
+Additionally, Walmart identifies, assesses, and assigns responsibility for managing issues raised in its annual enterprise risk management process, which includes topics related to Walmart’s salient human rights issues.

 Communicating Expectations